Home Compare LSCC vs ON

 Lattice Semiconductor vs ON Semiconductor: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with ON Semiconductor carrying a narrow edge on profitability.
+ON Semiconductor holds the cleaner structural position, with the lead spread across growth and valuation.
 Lattice Semiconductor still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON